flexmonster/pivot-django/README.md

 ## Usage

-For details on usage, refer to [Flexmonster Integration with Django](https://www.flexmonster.com/doc/integration-with-django/) tutorial.
+For details on usage, refer to the [Integration with Django](https://www.flexmonster.com/doc/integration-with-django/) guide.